MEET THE TEAM

 The work of the Chorus is supported by a committed and talented team from within the membership.
 Our musical training and direction is led by our professional Music Director, with the support of our répétiteur.

-An MA graduate of the University of York — where he achieved one of the highest marks ever awarded by the faculty — his studies with Professor Peter Seymour focussed on Baroque performance practice; specifically, the influence on the music of Johann Sebastian Bach by his European counterparts and their country’s cultures and practices.
+An MA graduate of the University of York — where he achieved one of the highest marks ever awarded by the faculty — his studies with Professor Peter Seymour focussed on historically informed performance; specifically, the influence on the music of Johann Sebastian Bach by his European counterparts and their country’s cultures and practices.

 www.benhorden.com